 Overclocking Intel processors used to be a very complicated process.
 Nowadays, motherboard manufacturers have created automatic overclocking software and one-button predefined presets in the BIOS.
 While both alternatives produce satisfactory Intel overclocks, they are not perfect and there is always room to improve.
 More often than not, you could achieve better results by taking the time to manually overclock your Intel CPU instead of having a piece of software do it for you.
 Furthermore, you also get to learn more about your system, and, as they say, knowledge is power.

-Whenever you run an Intel processor outside of the manufacturer's specifications, you're voiding the warranty.
+Whenever you run an Intel processor outside of the manufacturer's specifications, like you can see in our CPU Benchmark Hierarchy, you're voiding the warranty.
 In addition, there's always a possibility of premature failure if you overclock an Intel CPU incorrectly.
 Nevertheless, if you approach overclocking an Intel CPU responsibly, you can squeeze every single megahertz out of the processor.

 MORE: Best CPUs